gosebastian12/Set_Piece_Strategy/README.md

 # Set Piece Strategy Analysis w/Data Science
 At the end of the day, any sport-related Data Science project should be focused on (either directly or in-directly) the bottom line of competition: to maximize your chances of **winning**.
 This project strives to do this in the context of soccer by focusing its scope on *set piece sequences*, the set of plays that immediately follow and are directly related to a set piece.

-Set pieces are the events in soccer that resume play after there has been a stoppage because of, i.e., the ball going out of bounds, a foul occuring, etc. They are crucial to winning because it is easy for teams to execute pre-planned strategies since player movement and repositioning is allowed at the teams are getting ready to restart play.
-Since the team that has possession and is excuting the set piece knows what they are about to do while the other team is more in a reactive defensive mindset, many goals are scored off of set pieces that occur near the goal.
+Set pieces are the events in soccer that resume play after there has been a stoppage because of, i.e., the ball going out of bounds, a foul occurring, etc. They are crucial to winning because it is easy for teams to execute pre-planned strategies since player movement and repositioning is allowed at the teams are getting ready to restart play.
+Since the team that has possession and is executing the set piece knows what they are about to do while the other team is more in a reactive defensive mindset, many goals are scored off of set pieces that occur near the goal.
 In fact, 50% of the goals scored in the Men's 2018 World Cup were off of set pieces.
 That figure was at 25% for the Men's 2014 World Cup (the competition occurs every 4 years).
 Thus, if one can gain a deeper understanding of set piece strategy using Machine Learning, they could direct their teams towards more successful strategies to score more goals and to defend against those strategies when the other team is executing a set piece to prevent them from scoring goals.
 The end result would be your team having a better chance of having more goals than your opposition and thus a better chance of winning the match.

 ![alt-text](https://github.com/gosebastian12/Set_Piece_Strategy/blob/main/visualizations/example_sps_1.gif)
 ![alt-text](https://github.com/gosebastian12/Set_Piece_Strategy/blob/main/visualizations/example_sps_2.gif)

 Of course, being that this is a Data Science project, we need a data set to be able to solve this *business problem* of increasing a team's chances of winning by scoring more goals after gaining insight on set pieces.
 Luckily, there is a free and publicly-available data set that is (almost; more on that later) perfect for this task.
-This is the ["spatio-temporal" event tracking data set](https://www.nature.com/articles/s41597-019-0247-7#Tab2) that is collected and provided by [Wyscout](https://wyscout.com) (downloadable files of this data can be found [here](https://figshare.com/collections/Soccer_match_event_dataset/4415000)).
-Data is collected on a event-by-event basis for all matches in the 2017 and 2018 seasons of [La Liga](https://en.wikipedia.org/wiki/La_Liga), the [Premiere League](https://en.wikipedia.org/wiki/Premier_League), the [Bundesliga](https://en.wikipedia.org/wiki/Bundesliga), [Seria A](https://en.wikipedia.org/wiki/Serie_A), [Ligue 1](https://en.wikipedia.org/wiki/Ligue_1), [Champions League](https://en.wikipedia.org/wiki/UEFA_Champions_League), and [World Cup](https://en.wikipedia.org/wiki/FIFA_World_Cup) (events can simply be thought of as occurances in a soccer match such as passes, shots, fouls, etc.) For each event, you are given key information such as the coordinates of the ball on the field at the beginning and at the end of the event, the player that initiated the event (i.e., who made the pass), the team that that player is on, what kind of event it was (i.e., pass, duel, etc...) and when in the match the event occured, among other descriptive pieces of information.
+This is the ["spatio-temporal" event tracking data set](https://www.nature.com/articles/s41597-019-0247-7#Tab2) that is collected and provided by [Wyscout](https://wyscout.com) (download-able files of this data can be found [here](https://figshare.com/collections/Soccer_match_event_dataset/4415000)).
+Data is collected on a event-by-event basis for all matches in the 2017 and 2018 seasons of [La Liga](https://en.wikipedia.org/wiki/La_Liga), the [Premiere League](https://en.wikipedia.org/wiki/Premier_League), the [Bundesliga](https://en.wikipedia.org/wiki/Bundesliga), [Seria A](https://en.wikipedia.org/wiki/Serie_A), [Ligue 1](https://en.wikipedia.org/wiki/Ligue_1), [Champions League](https://en.wikipedia.org/wiki/UEFA_Champions_League), and [World Cup](https://en.wikipedia.org/wiki/FIFA_World_Cup) (events can simply be thought of as occurrences in a soccer match such as passes, shots, fouls, etc.) For each event, you are given key information such as the coordinates of the ball on the field at the beginning and at the end of the event, the player that initiated the event (i.e., who made the pass), the team that that player is on, what kind of event it was (i.e., pass, duel, etc...) and when in the match the event occurred, among other descriptive pieces of information.

 # TL;DR Conclusion